HairyFotr/linter/README.md

 * Modularize the wildcard import warnings like the "Avoid Star Import" configuration of checkstyle (http://checkstyle.sourceforge.net/config_imports.html)
 * Require explicit `override` whenever a method is being overwritten
-* Implicit methods should always have explicit return types
 * Expressions spanning multiple lines should be enclosed in parentheses
 * Unused method argument warnings
 * Warn on unrestricted catch clauses (`case e => ...`)